FATac/fatac.github.com/source/configuration.rst

     HTTP Method: GET
     Returns: "success" or "error"

-Set "option=ontology" if you do not want a total reset, but only an Ontology reload.
+Set "option=ontology" if you do not want a total reset, but only a reload of all ontologies specified in ONTOLOGY_NAMESPACES.

 Otherwise, for safety, "confirm" must be filled with current server date and time formated as "dd/mm/yy hh:mm"